Organization Of The Petroleum Exporting Countries (OPEC) Experts To Speak At MSGBC Oil, Gas & Power 2025 In Dakar

 As such, Dr. Dehghan, who plays a key role in analyzing global oil supply dynamics within OPEC's Research Division, is well-positioned to offer insights into production forecasts and market trends while contributing to discussions on new production and export milestones across the basin.
 Furthermore, Eng.
 Attaba – a leading voice in refining and downstream analysis at OPEC – regularly represents the OPEC Secretariat at international forums, providing expertise on the medium- and long-term outlook for the downstream sector.

-“Having OPEC representatives join the MSGBC Oil, Gas & Power 2025 conference underscores the basin's growing significance in global energy discussions.
+“Having OPEC representatives join the MSGBC Oil, Gas&Power 2025 conference underscores the basin's growing significance in global energy discussions.
 Their insights will provide valuable context as the region transitions from exploration to large-scale production and export.
-This engagement reflects OPEC's recognition of the MSGBC basin as one of Africa's most dynamic emerging energy frontiers,” states Sandra Jeque, Events and Project Director, Energy Capital & Power.
+This engagement reflects OPEC's recognition of the MSGBC basin as one of Africa's most dynamic emerging energy frontiers,” states Sandra Jeque, Events and Project Director, Energy Capital&Power.Distributed by APO Group on behalf of Energy Capital&Power.

 Legal Disclaimer: